E-ISSN 1658-7820

 Self-reported wheat/gluten-related disorders and a gluten-free diet among the population in Jeddah, Saudi Arabia

-Fathi El-Gamal, Enas Alsulami, Ghram Alali, Atheer Alshehri, Ethar Alradadi.
+Fathi El-gamal, Enas Alsulami, Ghram Alali, Atheer Alshehri, Ethar Alradadi.

 Abstract